A model for configuration spaces of points: A simplification of and relations to the literature

 We claim that the induced inclusion map is a quasi-isomorphism at this level.
 As in Lemma \ref{lem:[LV] argument}, by induction on $n$ one can show that the homology of $V(n) = \gr''\gr'\gr\tgraphs_M (n)$ satisfies

 but the same proof gives the same result for the homology of $\gr''\gr'\gr\tgraphs_M^{\text{for}}$, so the result follows.\end{proof}

-In particular we see the following. \begin{enumerate} \item The dgca $\tgraphs_M^{\text{for}}(1)$ is a real model for $M$, so that the tree-level piece of $\mce$ encodes the real homotopy type of $M$. \item Knowledge of the tree-level piece of $\mce$ suffices to compute the real cohomology of $\FM_M(n)$ for all $n$. \end{enumerate}
+In particular we see the following. \begin{enumerate} \item The dgca $\tgraphs_M^{\text{for}}(1)$ is a real model for $M$, so that the tree-level piece of $\mce$ encodes the real homotopy type of $M$. \item Knowledge of the tree-level piece of $\mce$ suffices to compute the real cohomology of $\FM_M(n)$, as a graded vector space, for all $n$. \end{enumerate}